 The view of the festival looks pretty relaxed from the spot where the elderly couple is sitting :)))

 After the festival ended, because it was still quite early, I continued to move to the next station, Kyoto Station, to take street photos.
-And accidentally passed by the temple Higashi Hongan-ji, the temple has a 76 meter long shrine, belonging to one of the The world's largest wooden structure.
+And accidentally passed by Higashi Hongan-ji Temple, the temple with a 76 meter long hall, one of the largest wooden structures in the world .
 And here, the temple is also holding its annual festival, on April 8 and 29 every year.

 This temple is only about 350 meters from Kyoto Station, just a 4-minute walk.
 And here is the entrance to the temple, truly majestic.